mortimr/Wolf-3D/README.md

 # Wolf 3D

-Made with LibLapin (from Jason Brillante) (Updated to version 1.7, some mouse bugs can occur).
-Screenshots available !
+Made with LibLapin (from Jason Brillante) (Updated to version 1.7, some mouse bugs can occur).\n Screenshots available !

 ## Usage